Hotel Transylvania weekend box office far surpasses expectations in North America

 Hotel Transylvania to become the most successful all-animated Sony Pictures Animation release?

 If studio estimates are accurate, Hotel Transylvania easily surpassed the opening-weekend figure of Sony Pictures Animation's previous all-animated domestic box office champ, Cloudy with a Chance of Meatballs.
 Three years ago, the Phil Lord and Chris Miller-directed, $100m-budgeted animated film opened with $30.3 million (approx. $32.5 million today) at 3,119 North American venues.
-Featuring the voices of Andy Samberg, Anna Faris, James Caan, and Neil Patrick Harris, Cloudy with a Chance of Meatballs finished its run with $124.87 million domestically and $118.13 million internationally, for a grand total of $243m.
+Featuring the voices of Andy Samberg, Anna Faris, James Caan, and Neil Patrick Harris, Cloudy with a Chance of Meatballs finished its run with $124.87 million domestically and $118.13 million internationally, for a grand total of $243 million.

 Best September opening weekend ever in North America?

 Hotel Transylvania now officially (or almost, as weekend box office actuals come out on Monday) boasts the biggest September opening ever at the North American box office, having easily surpassed Reese Witherspoon's Sweet Home Alabama, which opened with $35.64 million back in 2002.

 Reality check: 2002 was ten years ago.
 Sweet Home Alabama grossed the equivalent of about $49 million today – and without the advantage of 3D surcharges.
 In other words: Sweet Home Alabama sold many more tickets than Hotel Transylvania.